-Currently applications will be accepted for review by companies in Australia, Northern Ireland, Wales, Scotland, England, Spain & Austria.
-Eventually as each of the applications we have pending in 11 other countries get accepted we will extend the Certification Process to those countries.
+Currently applications will be accepted for review by companies in Australia, Northern Ireland, Wales, Scotland, England, Spain, Austria, Sweden & the USA.
+Eventually as each of the applications we have pending in 9 other countries get accepted we will extend the Certification Process to those countries.
 In the future we will accept applications by any company from any country.

-Each product which displays the International Palm Oil Free Certification Trademark has undergone very thorough research via POFCAP’s Accreditation Programme and has been Certified Palm Oil Free (POF) and Palm Oil Derivative Free (PODF)
+Each product, company or process which displays the International Palm Oil Free Certification Trademark has undergone very thorough research via POFCAP’s Accreditation Programme and has been Certified Palm Oil Free (CPOF).

 There are 2 Stages in the Application Process.
-Some products will only require Stage 1, others will require Stage 2 as well.
-The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click APPLY NOW
+Some products, company or process will only require Stage 1, others will require Stage 2 as well.
+The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click HOW TO APPLY

 The International Palm Oil Free Certification Accreditation Programme’s (POFCAP's) Certification process has evolved over many years of research and data collection.
 It is extensive and involves thorough exploring.